- Customs declarations are used to declare the contents and value of your shipment

 - Countries that require the fumigation of wood products: Australia, US, Canada, Korea, Japan, Indonesia, Malaysia, Philippines, Israel, Brazil, Chile, Panama

-- Countries that require an origin certificate declaration: Cambodia, Canada, UAE, Doha, Bahrain, Saudi Arabia, Bangladesh, Sri Lanka.
+- Countries that require an origin certificate declaration: Cambodia, Canada, UAE, Doha, Bahrain, Saudi Arabia, Bangladesh, and Sri Lanka.

 Mistakes to Avoid With Your Customs Labels

-Customs forms are a very important document and require your full attention.
+Custom declaration forms are a very important document and require your full attention.
 Be very careful and honest while filling them out.
 Common mistakes to avoid are:

-- Incorrect information about value, sender or receiver information: If the information provided doesn’t match with items in the parcel, you could be in trouble.
+- Incorrect information about value, sender, or receiver information: If the information provided doesn’t match with items in the parcel, you could be in trouble.
 Customs may hold your package indefinitely or, in the case of a wrong shipping address, your package could end up at the wrong place and you won’t be able to do anything about it.